Wife failed to introduce direct evidence to support her claim. Oral testimony was insufficient.

 Husband and Wife married on February 14, 1988.
 Husband and Wife were both officers in the armed services.
 After they were married, Husband and Wife bought a house in Elk Grove, California.
 During the marriage, Husband and Wife opened several joint investment accounts.

 Husband and Wife separated on June 1, 2004.
 At that time, Husband was stationed in Hawaii.
-In 2005, Husband filed for dissolution of the marriage in Hawaii.
-In 2006, Wife filed for dissolution of the marriage in California.
-Because Husband’s Hawaii action was already pending, the California court stayed its proceedings pending the outcome of the Hawaii action.
-Eventually, the Hawaii court dismissed Husband’s action for lack of jurisdiction, and, after an unsuccessful appeal by Husband, the California dissolution action proceeded in 2011.
+In 2005, Husband filed for divorce of the marriage in Hawaii.
+In 2006, Wife filed for divorce of the marriage in California.
+Because Husband’s Hawaii action was already pending, the California court stayed its divorce proceedings pending the outcome of the Hawaii action.
+Eventually, the Hawaii court dismissed Husband’s action for lack of jurisdiction, and, after an unsuccessful appeal by Husband, the California divorce action proceeded in 2011.

 In August of 2012, Husband and Wife stipulated that the family residence in Elk Grove would be awarded to Wife, that Wife would then pay Husband half of the home’s appraised value, and that the court would then reserve jurisdiction to determine whether Wife owed husband Watts charges1 for living in the house since the date of separation (June 1, 2004), and whether Wife was entitled to Epstein credits2 for repair and maintenance of the house.
 As to the investment accounts, Husband and Wife stipulated that a neutral party would evaluate them, and then the court would divide them.

-On October 3, 2012, the court entered a status-only dissolution judgment, reserving jurisdiction over all other matters.
+On October 3, 2012, the court entered a status-only divorce judgment, reserving jurisdiction over all other matters.

 With regard to the reserved issues, Wife contended as follows: (1) she was entitled to reimbursement for the $40,000 down payment made on the family residence, alleging that the money came from her separate property; (2) she was entitled to Epstein credits for more than $38,000 that she spent on repair and maintenance of the family residence after the date of separation; (3) she denied that she owed any Watts charges for fair rental value of the family residence since Husband’s improper filing of a dissolution action in Hawaii caused a 6-year delay in the case, and Husband should not be allowed to profit from that delay via Watts charges.